overdev/easygl-0.1.0-alpha1/readme.md

         # here's how texquad is rendered:
         with texquad.render(GL.GL_TRIANGLES) as shader:   # type: ShaderProgram tex = texdata['the_texture']   # type: TexDescriptor
+            # note that no glGetUniformLocation() call is made at all.
+            shader.load_matrix4f('model', 1, False, model)
-            # load_sampler2d() enables to pass more than one texture when needed.
-The last argument
+            # you can pass more than one texture by making another call to load_sampler2d
-            # activates the texture unit.
+            # and incrementing the texture unit (last argument) by one.
             shader.load_sampler2d('tex', tex.id, 0)
-            shader.load_matrix4f('model', 1, False, model)
             shader.load_matrix4f('view', 1, False, view)
             shader.load_matrix4f('projection', 1, False, projection)
             shader.load4f('blendColor', 1., 1., 1., 1.)